 “I think your Dragonite could use it well,” he went on.
 “It knows Extremespeed, correct?
 So if it needs to strike quickly, it still can.
 And Dragonite are good with physical attacks.”

 Kari nodded slowly.
 Though she liked fast Pokémon and would normally not be keen on sacrificing speed, he was right; Dragonite could still strike first, using the unique move the elders had taught him.
-Best of all, nobody would expect it, since normal Dragonite didn’t know Extremespeed.
+Best of all, nobody would expect it, since most Dragonite didn’t know Extremespeed.
 It would be just the thing to bring her team up to par, really, after the admitted shock of discovering that the trainers here were stronger than she’d thought.

-She took it; both the case and the CD were blank, which was odd for a TM, but then she had never heard of this TM before, so perhaps it was some sort of a new, beta thing.
+She took it; both the case and the CD were blank, which was odd for a TM, but then again she had never heard of this TM before, so perhaps it was some sort of a new, beta thing.
 “Thanks,” she said.
 “Thanks a lot.”

 “Hey, wait,” Kari called, and he stopped, turning back around.
 She had meant to ask where he got the TM, but she changed her mind before the words reached her mouth.
 “I remember Morty used that move, but then it worked completely differently.
 What’s up with that?”